mikerhodesideas/free/README.md

-Name, Authorise (a couple of times) & Save the script Hit ‘Preview’ to run the script & see the logs as they happen - or just hit ‘Run’ Once it’s working the way you want, schedule the script to run as often as you like (probably daily or weekly) Your chosen report will be added to the ‘Output’ tab (& emailed if you chose that option).
+Name, Authorise (a couple of times) & Save the script Hit ‘Preview’ to run the script & see the logs as they happen - or just hit ‘Run’ Once it’s working the way you want, schedule the script to run as often as you like (probably daily or weekly) Your chosen report(s) will be added at the top of the ‘Output’ tab (& emailed if you chose that option).
 The Audio version will be saved in the Google Folder you choose & a link shown in the logs & in the email & on the Output tab.